Page tree

 "Cine" controls to increase/decrease the frame rate and navigate images.

-Layout changed to showing 4 series tiles.
+The layout changed to show 4 series tiles.
 Scrolling shows reference lines in other tiles.

-"Link" tool can be used to stack/scroll the series which are on the same plane simultaneously.
-Click "Link" button to link the series, and scroll one related series, then click the button again to break the established link.
+"Link" tool can be used to stack/scroll the series that are on the same plane simultaneously.
+Click the "Link" button to link the series, and scroll a related series, then click the button again to break the established link.

 "Ref.
 Lines" tool can be used to toggle reference lines displayed on images.